THE AUBURN MALE COLLEGE LAYING THE CORNERSTONE

 Published in The Alabama Historical Quarterly, Vol. 18, No. 02, Summer Issue 1956

 Mr. Sayre: No doubt both your readers and yourself would be glad to peruse some account of the great gala day, that came off here last Wednesday, on the occasion of laying the Corner Stone of the “East Alabama Male College.”
 Should you not fortunately secure a better pen than mine, I trust the following brief notes may reach you in time for publication this week.
+(Continued below)

 Talked about for more than three years

 Your readers know that this Institution has been talked of for more than three years past.
 They are aware, also, of the difficulties under which the enterprise has labored from its first inception.
 Now, however, it has risen from the region of uncertainty into the position of an ascertained popular fact.
 The interest evinced in the ceremonies of last Wednesday; the immense concourse of citizens and visitors from all quarters; the enthusiasm of the masses; the hearty co-operation of men of wealth and influence; and the sympathetic appreciation of high functionaries in the Church and State, all demonstrate the deep hold which the movement has upon the popular heart.
 The people will assuredly sustain the institution.